Connections and Finsler geometry of the structure group of a JB-algebra: Jordan Banach algebras and the structure group

 Then every JB-algebra is \textit{totally real}: if $x^2 + y^2 = 0$, then both $x=y=0$.
 The \textit{order norm} in $\V$ is the norm induced by the partial order and the chosen unit order $e=1$ in the cone $\Omega\subset \V$:

 \begin{rem}[Square roots and logarithms] Every JB-algebra is archimedean: for every $x$ in $\V$ exists $\lambda > 0$ such that $-\lambda 1< x < \lambda 1$ (see \cite[Proposition 3.3.10]{stormer} for a proof).
 Moreover, the order norm coincides with the original norm of the space $\V$ \cite[Proposition 3.3.10]{stormer}.
 The order norm on a JB-algebra allows us to do continuous functional calculus on $\V$.
-The associative commutative Banach algebra $\mathcal{C}(x)$ is isometrically isomorphic to $C(\sigma(x))$; a proof can be found in \cite[Theorem 3.2.4]{stormer}, and it uses a complexification of $\mathcal{C}(x)$ and the known spectral theorem for complex algebras.
-Then we can characterize $\Omega$ as the cone of squares of $\V$: every positive element has an square root, and as $\sigma(x^2) = \{\lambda^2, \lambda \in \sigma(x)\}$, every square is positive.
+Let $\mathcal{C}(x)$ be the associative commutative Banach algebra in $V$ generated by $x$; it is isometrically isomorphic to $C(\sigma(x))$.
+A proof of this can be found in \cite[Theorem 3.2.4]{stormer}, and it uses a complexification of $\mathcal{C}(x)$ and the known spectral theorem for complex algebras.
+Then we can characterize $\Omega$ as the cone of squares of $\V$: every positive element has a square root, and as $\sigma(x^2) = \{\lambda^2, \lambda \in \sigma(x)\}$, every square is positive.
 Likewise, we can also characterize $\Omega=e^{\V}$: every positive element has a real logarithm, and $\sigma(e^x) = \{e^\lambda, \lambda \in \sigma(x)\}$, so the exponential of every element is positive. \end{rem}

 We will consider a group of automorphisms that will act on $\Omega$; we want it to be a Banach-Lie group.
 To give an appropiate Lie and manifold structure to the group of transformations that fix the cone, we will study first a larger group and derive the structure from there. \begin{defi}[Structure Group] The structure group of $\V$ is the set of $g\in \glv$ such that there exists another $g^*\in \glv$ with